frePPLe/frepple/doc/user-guide/model-reference/operations.rst

 ================ ================= ===========================================================
 Field            Type              Description
 ================ ================= ===========================================================
-suboperations    List of           | List of sub-operations to execute in sequence.
+suboperations    List of           List of sub-operations to execute in sequence.
-                 suboperation      | See above for the definition of the suboperation.
+                 suboperation      | See :doc:`suboperations`
 ================ ================= ===========================================================